pnovo/pNovoM/README.md

 3. De novo the mirror spectra pairs (pNovoM).

-## Example
 A simple example is provided.

 1. Input command to find mirror spectrum pairs.
 When finish, two mfg files named "output_trypsin.mgf" and "output_LysargiNase.mgf" will be generated.
 The sepctra in these mgf files are mirror pairs.
 > pMerge.exe param_MergeMirror.txt